yeuchi/RunYasso800/README.md

 - Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."<sup>[1]</sup>

 ## Measure of success
-It is a success workout if the sprint time total is under your sprint goal.
+It is a success workout if each sprint time is under your sprint goal.

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.  \